LevelUpMarketers/trying-to-adult-rva-2025/docs/EventMetricsExport.md

 # Event Metrics Export

-Administrators can export a spreadsheet of event metrics from either the **Manage Events** or **Archived Events** tabs.
-A short form above each table lets you optionally specify a start and end date.
+Administrators can export a spreadsheet of event metrics from the **Manage Events** tab.
+A short form above the events table lets you optionally specify a start and end date.
 Leaving both fields blank exports all events.

 This feature relies on the PhpSpreadsheet library installed via Composer inside the plugin directory.
 Run `composer install` within `app/public/wp-content/plugins/tta-management-plugin` after cloning the repository.
 If the library has not been installed, the export form displays an admin notice explaining how to install it.